tldr-pages/tldr/pages/common/gladtex.md

 `gladtex {{path/to/input.htex}} -o {{path/to/output.html}}`

-- Save the generated images to a specific location:
+- Save the generated images to a specific [d]irectory:

 `gladtex {{path/to/input.htex}} -d {{path/to/image_output_directory}}`